david2628/Work2Play/UseCases/CRUD-Habit.md

 # 5. Postconditions

-### 5.1 Create Reward
+### 5.1 Create Habit
-After a reward is created the user automatically returns to the Reward List and the new reward appers.
+After a habit is created the user automatically returns to the habit list and the new habit appers.
-### 5.2 Edit Reward
+### 5.2 Finishing Habit
-After editing a reward the user automatically returns to the reward List and the updated reward is shown.
+After editing a habit the user automatically returns to the habit list and the updated habit is shown.
-### 5.3 Delete reward
+### 5.3 Delete Habit
-After deleting a reward the user automatically returns to the reward List and the deleted is removed.
+After deleting a habit the user automatically returns to the habit list and the deleted habit is removed.

 # 6. Function Points
 n/a